zulip/zulip/docs/production/security-model.md

   without joining the stream.

 * A private ("invite-only") stream is hidden from users who are not subscribed to the stream.
-Users who are not members of a private stream cannot read messages on the stream, send messages to the stream, or join the stream, even if they are a Zulip realm administrator.
-Users can join private streams only when they are invited.
-However, any member of a private stream can invite other users to the stream.
-When a new user joins a private stream, they can see future messages sent to the stream, but they do not receive access to the stream's message history.
+  * Users who are not members of a private stream cannot read messages on the stream, send messages to the stream, or join the stream, even if they are a Zulip organization administrator.
+  * Any member of a private stream can add other users to the stream.
+    This is the only way that one can join a private stream (even organization administrators cannot join a private stream without being added by an existing member).
+  * When a new user joins a private stream, they can see future messages sent to the stream, but they do not receive access to the stream's message history.
+  * Organization administrators can do some basic management of private streams that they are not subscribed to: Changing the stream name and setting its description.

 * Zulip supports editing the content and topics of messages that have already been sent.
 As a general philosophy, our policies provide